-Seahawks MLB Bobby Wagner says plan is to become highest-paid linebacker in the NFL
+Seahawks MLB Bobby Wagner says his plan is to become the highest-paid linebacker in the NFL

 “That’s the top (of the) linebacker market,” Wagner said.
 “That is the standard.
 And so that is the plan to break that.”

-The total might be a lot to ask — Seattle has typically not gone more than four years (such as the recent deal signed by Russell Wilson) and Wagner will be 30 by the time a new contract would begin.
+The total might be a lot to ask — Seattle has typically not gone more than four years (see Russell Wilson’s recent deal) and Wagner will be 30 by the time a new contract would begin.

-But Wagner’s statement made clear he’s unlikely to settle for anything less than the average of what Mosley got.
+But Wagner’s statement made clear he’s unlikely to settle for anything less than Mosley’s average.

-Wagner, in fact, raised some eyebrows when he said in a recent NFL Network interview that he is preparing as if this will be his last season with the Seahawks just in case it is.
+Wagner, in fact, raised some eyebrows when he said in a recent NFL Network interview that he is preparing as if this will be his last season with the Seahawks, just in case it is.

 And Wagner said the two sides have had some talks, though he declined to go into detail.